 In pursuance of those aims (but not otherwise), the company shall have the following powers:

-To relieve poverty through engagement in community media production; by developing platforms and providing training in media based transferable skills, which will assistoperating area to obtain paid employment or develop their skills in the interest of social welfare and so that their conditions of life may improve, and their voices can be heard.
+To relieve poverty and the needs of those who face discrimination, and face personal barriers by providing personalised and group support; through engagement in community media production; and by developing platforms and providing training in media based transferable skills, which will assist participants in the operating area to obtain paid employment or develop their skills in the interest of social welfare and so that their conditions of life may improve, and their voices can be heard.

 To advance education and lifelong learning by delivering, in partnership with community organisations, agencies, schools, colleges and universities, accredited and informal courses in community media production including; video and radio production, magazine and online publications, and any other courses not otherwise provided as part of the statutory responsibility of the education authorities, in response to identified need.

 To offer services and facilities to other charitable schemes for the benefit of the operating area.